 Other than that, there is an active British Women’s Association, which can be contacted through their Facebook page.
 Although the members are predominantly British (or married to Britons), they have a quota for members of other nationalities.

-In Dhaka, it is difficult to survive as an expat without being a member of one of the many expat clubs (Nordic, Canadian, German, Australian, American etc.) And once you have joined one club, your membership card will grant you access to most of the other expat clubs.
+For expats in Dhaka, it is difficult to survive without being a member of one of the many expat clubs (Nordic, Canadian, German, Australian, American etc.) And once you have joined one club, your membership card will grant you access to most of the other expat clubs.
 The expat clubs are a great place to find sporting activities and make friends.

 Dhaka is not an easy posting, but often the tougher postings are the friendliest for expats!